BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 We can implement the `Indicators trait` for our custom indicators.
 If building a custom indicator be sure to add it to the IndicatorEnum and complete the matching statements, so that the Indicator handler can handle it if needed.

+If you want to help development, creating common indicators for fund-forge is easy, see [Indicators readme](indicators/INDICATORS_README.md)

 ### Indicator Values
 ```rust
 fn example() {